-How Important Is A Trademark?Added by Jon Bauer in Articles & Publications, Business Law on August 27, 2015
+How Important Is A Trademark?Added by Hawley Troxell in Articles & Publications, Business Law on August 27, 2015

 Times have changed.
 It is an old cliché and yet it is as true for new businesses as it is in all other aspects of life.
 For decades (at least) most attorneys’ recommended first step for an entrepreneur, or anyone starting a new business, was forming a limited liability entity.
 In many ways, this is still good advice.
 However, in many cases, this is now arguably step two.